enbrea/enbrea.csv/README.md

 + Includes support for strongly typed values
 + Includes support for single csv strings
 + Includes support for csv dictionaries
++ Includes class for calculating the differences between 2 CSV files
 + Includes synchron and asynchron methods
 + Supports reading and writing of custom objects via reflection
 + Many helper methods and extensions